vaal4ds/HRL-Bayesian-Analysis/README.md

 1. Apply Bayesian hierarchical modeling to analyze human reinforcement learning behavior.
 2. Compare different model complexities (non-hierarchical, hierarchical, and hierarchical with additional parameters) to determine which best explains the observed data.
 3. Characterize individual differences in learning and decision-making parameters.
-4. Provide a reproducible workflow for conducting similar analyses.
+4. Provide a reproducible workflow for conducting similar analyses (frequentist approach).

 ## Data Source